jaythequant/kucoin-cli/README.rst

 Why use this library over `python-kucoin <https://github.com/sammchardy/python-kucoin>`_ or the `official SDK <https://github.com/Kucoin/kucoin-python-sdk>`_?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 This package was written by a data analyst for data analysts.
 Specifically designed for fast, efficient data acquisition and high complexity trades such as HFT, market-making, and long-short strategies.
 Essentially all REST endpoints output to pandas Dataframes, key data acquisition functions include rich features for acquiring large amounts of historic data easily, and the trading side of the package specializes in the managment of margin where I found other packages to be lacking.
-Of special note, OHLC(V) acquisition from the KuCoin REST API is a bit of a bear to handle as you can only query a single ticker at a time to a max of 1500 bars.
+Of special note, OHLCV acquisition from the KuCoin REST API is a bit of a bear to handle as you can only query a single ticker at a time to a max of 1500 bars.
 Thanks to the magic of pandas, this package has a one-liner capable of calling as many tickers or bars as desired.
 Perhaps best of all, the package comes with a fully-built one- line data pipeline able to create and update your very own SQL database with almost no effort.

-I have used this package to:
-- Automate the generation of a PSQL database with over 400M rows of OHLC(V) data
+* Automate the generation of a PSQL database with over 400M rows of OHLCV data
-- Take a complex statistical arbitrage trading algorithm live via websockets
+* Take complex trading algorithms live via websockets
-- Feed and train ML/RL algorithms for future deployment into live trading sessions
+* Quickly obtain, clean, and organize large amounts of data for use in RL/ML models

-**Disclaimer: This is an unofficial implementation of the `KuCoin Rest and Websocket API v2 <https://docs.kucoin.com/#general>`_.
+**Disclaimer: This is an unofficial implementation of the KuCoin Rest and Websocket API v2.
 Use this package at your own risk.**

 Roadmap
 +++++++
+[ ] Finish writing documentation
-- [ ] Clean-up websocket implemention and improve ease of use
+[ ] Clean-up websocket implemention and improve ease of use [ ] Add stop-loss order capabilities
-- [x] Write better docstrings and update features for lesser used functions
-- [ ] Add stop-loss order capabilities
-- [ ] Add schema configuration functionality to data pipeline
-- [ ] Add futures API access
+[ ] Add schema configuration functionality to data pipeline [ ] Add futures API access
-- [ ] Develop an asynchronous REST client
+[ ] Develop an asynchronous REST client

 Features
 ++++++++
-- One-line database pipeline.
+* One-line database pipeline.
 Open a high stability pipe from kucoin's OHLC(V) endpoint to a database of your creation
-  - Automatically creates database or adds to pre-existing db
+  * Automatically creates database or adds to pre-existing db
-  - Can handle multi-day data acqusitions sessions through dynamic timeout mechanism
+  * Can handle multi-day data acqusitions sessions through dynamic timeout mechanism
-- Feature rich OHLC(V) acquisition
+* Feature rich OHLC(V) acquisition
-  - Query multiple currencies simultaneously
+  * Query multiple currencies simultaneously
-  - Obtain clean pandas DataFrame output of paganated data
+  * Obtain clean pandas DataFrame output of paganated data
-- Access to 99%+ of REST and Websocket endpoints
+* Access to 99%+ of REST and Websocket endpoints
-- Fully implemented margin trading features
+* Fully implemented margin trading features

 Quickstart
 ++++++++++